Citizen Science Activity

 • Answer follow-up questions.

-What does Citizens Science look like?
+What does a Citizen Science Activity look like?
 It depends!
 Basically, students are given a task and record data from the tasks.
 They may be asked to read old scientists’ logs, watch live cams, examine images of samples, and so much more.
 The projects are so wide-ranging in topic and tasks, it’s impossible to give an overview!
 There’s ways to contribute for everybody and for secondary students of every ability.
 Recent citizen science projects our students have been involved with have included:

 • Examine underwater photos of wild beluga whales and help identify the age, sex, and group size.